 Let your baby still feel all the bonding with bottle feeding since they happened during nursing by holding them close during bottle feeding.

-Maintain a Feeding Routine
+Maintain A Feeding Routine

 - Be Patient with Refusals